A Memorial to North First Street

 In 1871, 121 Trojans lived at more than 40 addresses along North First.
 Add a good dose of children and you have a sizable population.The adults represented a range of working class professions: bakers, boilermakers, brass and brush makers, carpenters, clerks, coach painters, drivers, an engineer, file cutters, furnace men, harness makers, masons, millers, molders, painters, porters, sash and shoe makers, stone cutters, teamsters, wagon makers, watchmen, general laborers, and 16 widows.

 Forty were laborers followed by carpenters (7), shoe makers (5), and teamsters (5 ) as the most common.
-With names like Kelly, Donohue, and Sullivan, it’s clear a large Irish population called North First Street their home.
+With names like Kelly, Donohue, and Sullivan, its clear a large Irish population called North First Street their home.
 While walking this route anyone with a good imagination can appreciate the hustle and bustle of neighborhood activity that occurred there.

 The entire length of North First still survives although much of it suffers from neglect.
 You can see evidence of cobblestones and stone curbs along the entire route, but except for one location, there is no evidence that a neighborhood ever existed.